 An M24 Chaffee during the real 'Battle of the Bulge' in 1944

 The title of the movie suggest that this picture

-is historic correct.
+is historical correct, but as we now know, that is far from it.
 An important part of the movie is the

 ’massacre at Malmedy'.
 Were the prisoners